by W. Mahlon Purdin

 The boats raced fearlessly into the inlet.
 This was exciting to the crew.
 Steering around corners by radar anticipation, the boats were causing a sensation of activity among the people living in and around there.
 The powerful wakes were crashing immediately on the very near shores; the inlet couldn’t be more than 50 feet wide.
 The bow waves actually thrusted through some of the huts’ openings into the living areas, floods coming out the doors.
 The crew, alert at their guns, were all talking happily.
 One of the boat crews opened up, and suddenly there was gunfire everywhere, huts being torn apart people screaming, fires starting.
 And then the boats emerged again into a wider portion of the river and raced away down river.
 “Any rounds received?” the coxswain screamed.
 “I saw some weapons,” said the midships sailor, “but we were gone before they knew what hit them!”

 “Kill zone dead ahead!”
 All eyes were trained forward.
 Stretching as far as the they could see was the confluence of the river, the jungle’s edge, and the flawless blue sky.
-The coxswain was concentrating on the radar scope, the boats still at full speed, nearly 40 miles per hour.
+The coxswain was concentrating on the radar scope, the boats still at full speed, nearing 40 miles per hour with the current.
 It was normal to move around the boat at these breakneck speeds for the crew.
 It took new sailors a while to get used to, but there was safety in speed and everyone knew it.
 “All stop,” the coxswain shouted, and the cover boat shadowed the maneuver.